Corpus Christi Beaches

 Several public beach parks along Corpus Christi Bay are monitored as part of the Texas Beach Watch Program .
 Data assessed from this program indicated bacteria concentrations were higher than the criteria for protecting the contact recreation use at Cole Park, Ropes Park, and Poenisch Park beaches.
 These beaches correspond to Segments 2481CB_03, 2481CB_04, and 2481CB_06 of the Texas Bays and Estuaries Basin.
 When bacteria counts are greater than the criteria, Texas Beach Watch recommends that people be advised not swim in the area.

-To address these concerns, TCEQ and stakeholders have completed TMDLs for the waters adjacent to Cole Park and Rope Park beaches, and are developing a TMDL for waters adjacent to Poenisch Park Beach.
-Stakeholders are also working with the A&M Center for Coastal Studies to develop one I-Plan to improve conditions at all three beaches.
+To address these concerns, TCEQ and stakeholders developed TMDLs for the waters adjacent to Cole Park and Rope Park beaches, and are developing a TMDL for waters adjacent to Poenisch Park.
+Stakeholders are also working with the Texas A&M-Corpus Christi to develop one I-Plan to improve conditions at all three beaches.

 Get Involved